lplclaremont/bank-tech-test/README.md

 pip3 install -r requirements.txt
 ```

-Open REPL inside the src folder and import the relevant classes:
+Open the REPL inside the src folder and import the relevant classes:

 ```
 cd src